Question: I am 63 years of age and my hearing is steadily deteriorating. Can you help in any way?

 4) Other possible causes

-Vestibular schwannoma (also known as ‘acoustic neuroma’) is a benign, usually slow-growing, tumor that develops in the nerves supplying the inner ear, which controls hearing and balance.
-The tumor results from an overproduction of Schwann cells, which normally wrap around nerve fibers (like onion skin) to structurally support and insulate the nerves.
-As the tumor grows, it impinges on the nerves, often causing one-sided hearing loss.9 Surgery may ultimately be required in these cases.
+Vestibular schwannoma (also known as ‘acoustic neuroma’) is a benign, usually slow-growing, tumour that develops in the nerves supplying the inner ear, which controls hearing and balance.
+The tumour results from an overproduction of Schwann cells, which normally wrap around nerve fibres (like onion skin) to structurally support and insulate the nerves.
+As the tumour grows, it impinges on the nerves, often causing one-sided hearing loss.9 Surgery may ultimately be required here.

 Oxygen for hearing loss